AsherNoor/PyAlly/README.md

 <h2><u>The PyAlly</u></h2>

 <p>
 Think of this program is a toolbox, it just has a collection of different tools that I use.
-Instead of craying multiple EXEs on my usb drive, I want to condense things, so I create "The PyAlly", and from it, I have access to all the different tools that I want to use.
+Instead of carying multiple EXEs on my usb drive, I wanted to condense things, so I created "The PyAlly", and from it, I have access to all the different tools that I want to use.
 </p>

 </br></br>